 The long-lasting drawdown potential of minerals means that with successive applications of rock dust to farmland, the amount of captured CO2 could cumulatively reach up to 800 million tons by 2070, the researchers also showed.

 These results emerge as the argument grows for technologies that directly remove carbon dioxide from the air.
 Reducing global emissions remains the priority for climate action.
-But as targets to reign in global temperatures by 2050 inch alarmingly closer to us, many now see an urgent need for innovations that also directly remove carbon dioxide from our atmosphere.
+But as targets to rein in global temperatures by 2050 inch alarmingly closer to us, many now see an urgent need for innovations that also directly remove carbon dioxide from our atmosphere.

 But these solutions are contentious, partly because the space is largely occupied by high-tech, costly innovations such as direct-air capture technologies, which some accuse of distracting from accessible solutions that are already within our grasp.